 - 1/2 cup ice water

-- Roll out the remaining dough as you did before, if the recipe requires.
+7. Roll out the remaining dough as you did before for a top crust, if the recipe requires.
+Place the dough on top of the pie and crimp the edges to seal.
 Follow the baking instructions according to the pie recipe you are using.
 Typically a fruit pie will bake at 375°F for 45-50 minutes.

-- If you are pre- baking your crust place the rolled out dough into a pie dish, pinching the edges to form a crust.
+2. If you are pre- baking your crust: Place the rolled out dough into a pie dish, pinching the edges to form a crust.
 Using a fork, poke holes evenly on the bottom of the crust to help prevent bubbles.
 Place the crust in the freezer for at least 30 minutes.

 Refrigerate unbaked dough airtight for up to 3 days, or freeze for up to a month.

-Keywords:: pie crust, pie crust recipe, how to make pie crust, the best pie crust, easy pie crust recipe, homemade pie crust, flaky pie crust, pie crust recipe with butter
+Keywords:: pie crust recipe, how to make pie crust, the best pie crust, easy pie crust recipe, homemade pie crust, flaky pie crust, pie crust recipe with butter, blind bake